Ingenjoy/SelectedTopicsOptimization/Chapters/03.Constrained/notes_constrained.md

 Lagrange multipliers are elegant ways of finding stationary points of a function of several variables given one or more constraints.
 We give a short introduction based on a geometric perspective.

+> IMPORTANT: most textbooks treat Lagrange multipliers from as maximization problems.
+Here they are treated as minimization problems to be consistent with other chapters.

 ### Equality constraints

 Consider the following optimization problem: